Intersection cohomology of moduli spaces of vector bundles over curves

-For the proof of this result we will utilize ideas of \cite{meinhardt_donaldson}, where moduli spaces of quiver representations were studied (similar extensions of the methods of \cite{meinhardt_donaldson} were developed independently in \cite{meinhardt_donaldsona}).
-First, we introduce the moduli space $M_f(r,d)$ of stable framed vector bundles.
-This moduli space is always smooth and there exists a projective morphism $\pi:M_f(r,d)\to M(r,d)$.
-The fibers of this map over $M^s(r,d)$ are projective spaces, but the other fibers can be rather complicated.
-We will show that, under the condition $d/r>2g-2$, these fibers can be identified with moduli spaces of stable nilpotent quiver representations (see Theorem \ref {th:fiber}).
-This analysis of fibers is used to show that $\pi$ is a virtually small map (see Theorem \ref{framed-semism}), a weaker version of the notion of a small map (see \S\ref{sec:virt small}).
+For the proof of this result we will utilize ideas of \cite{meinhardt_donaldson}, where moduli spaces of quiver representations were studied; similar extensions of the methods of \cite{meinhardt_donaldson} were developed independently in \cite{meinhardt_donaldsona}.
+In addition, we clarify technical issues in \cite{meinhardt_donaldsona,meinhardt_donaldson} in Section \ref{sec:virt small maps}.
+First, we will introduce the moduli space $\Mf_\ga$ of stable framed vector bundles.
+Under appropriate assumptions, this moduli space is smooth and the canonical morphism $\pi:\Mf_\ga\to\M_\ga$ is projective.
+The fibres of this map over $\Ms_\ga$ are projective spaces, while the other fibres can be identified with moduli spaces of stable nilpotent quiver representations (see Theorem \ref {th:fiber}).
+This analysis of the fibres will be used in Theorem \ref{framed-semism} to show that $\pi$ is a virtually small map, which is a generalization of the notion of a small map (see \S\ref{sec:virt small}).